LearnWithLlew/MentoringNewSpeakers/MentoringNewSpeakers.md

 This book is a collection of the most common exercises I use to help mentor new speakers.

+[://] goto is software-specific.
+If you want this to be relevant to a wider audience, you may want to use a more widely-understood example.
+As someone who writes code though, I enjoy the reference :-)
 Who am I?
 I'm Llewellyn Falco.
-I've been a technical speaker for two decades and have given 1,000's of presentations across the USA and Europe.
+I've been a technical speaker for two decades and have given thousands of presentations across the USA and Europe.
 I've also mentored a few new speakers and in that process, I've started to notice a few 'goto' activities I use with them to help them find their voice and improve their presentation.
 The purpose of this book is to give you much of the same benefits of working with me on your own.

 My co-author is Gillian M Lee.
 She is an author and speaker and one of the people I helped mentor in her speaking journey.
 Besides her obvious help in making this text readable, Gillian is here to be an advocate for the new speakers reading this.
 Not only to keep me honest, but also to ensure that these exercises are understandable and complete.

 Together, we hope we can give you some practical tips to help make your talks more meaningful to your audience and more relaxing and fun for you to deliver.

-[//]: # "Comment: This paragraph is a little rough.
-The first sentence appears to contradict the second one" We suggest you start by going through these sections in order the first time, and then pick and choose as you revisit the exercises later.
+We suggest you start by going through these sections in order the first time, and then pick and choose as you revisit the exercises later.
 Because the value you get from the book will be in the **doing of the exercises**, we also suggest that you do this book in small parts, rather than one big long read.
 This will help you to have the energy needed to put into each exercise.
 Llewellyn would never do all these exercises with someone he's mentoring in one session.

 ### Who is this book for?